mariammkkk/personal-course-sniper/README.md

-# VERSION 1: Personal Course Sniper
+# Personal Course Sniper

 A Python-based script that automates the process of monitoring course availability.
 It uses an API to check the status of course indices and notifies the user via SMS when a desired course becomes available.

+## Ways to optimize
+Direct user to the registration page with inputted index and automatically submit and register the user for that specific course.
+Will hopefully implement this soon.

 ---